Election-Tech-Initiative/electionguard-cpp/README.md

 open `./bindings/netframework//ElectionGuard.NetFramework/ElectionGuard.NetFramework.XXX.sln` in VS 2019 and build.

+#### Running the .Net Framework Benchmark

+Open the NetFramework solution and run the `ElectionGuard.Bench` project

 ### Build for Xamarin

 Wraps the android and iOS build artifacts in a NuGet package to be consumed from a Xamarin application (classic or forms)